Software Engineering Graduates in India: How Does Job Performance Stack up by State?

 As we see above, there are variations in the percentage of meeting job performance expectations across states.
 Our research team looked into establishing the factors which could explain the dramatic variations in the numbers across states.
 They considered the impact of the state population, size of the state, number of colleges, gender spread, etc. as a possible explanation.

 Interestingly a very high correlation (of -0.834) was found between the percentage of software engineers suitable for recruitment in technology services and the number of colleges in the state.
 This means that their suitability for a job falls with the increase in the number of colleges in the state.
 Interestingly, the result is not improved by adjusting the count by population or size of the state.
 Probably, other variables such as literacy levels, status of education, per capita income, etc. may be useful to get further insight.
-The result shows that adding more software engineering colleges in the state led to a fall in the percentage of high-quality software engineers, which means the less likely they are to meet job performance expectations.
+The result shows that adding more software engineering colleges in the state led to a fall in the percent of high-quality software engineers, which means the less likely they are to meet job performance expectations.
 A scatter plot is shown in Figure 2.

 What do the results above imply?